Scandinavian Studies (BA) (B.A.)

 What is the degree program about?

-The texts and topics covered during the course are mainly from a period extending from the Reformation period to our present day, as the focus of study at FAU is on Modern Nordic Philology.
-The texts are analyzed and interpreted from historical, systematic and literary-theoretical perspectives.
-Cultural and linguistic contexts can play just as important a role as aspects of media dissemination and comparisons with the literatures of other countries.
+The texts and topics covered during the degree program come mainly from a period extending from the Reformation to our present day, as the focus of the degree program at FAU is on Modern Nordic Philology.
+Texts are analyzed and interpreted from historical, systematic and literary-theory perspectives.
+The role of cultural and linguistic contexts can be just as important as aspects of media dissemination and comparisons with the literatures of other countries during this process.

-Scandinavian Studies/Nordic Philology deals with the literatures, cultures and languages of Scandinavia.
-It examines literary and cultural phenomena in inter-Scandinavian comparison through current theoretical approaches in historical and systematic perspective.
+Scandinavian Studies/Nordic Philology deals with the literature, cultures and languages of Scandinavia.
+It examines literary and cultural phenomena in inter-Scandinavian comparison through current theoretical approaches in a historical and systematic perspective.

-The basis of the study is an intensive language training in one of the continental Scandinavian languages (Danish, Norwegian, Swedish).
+The program is based on intensive language training in one of the continental Scandinavian languages (Danish, Norwegian, Swedish).

 • Scandinavian literary history,